Selective School Past Papers & Practice Tests: Your Complete Guide

 They Build Test-Taking Stamina

-- Practice sitting for 105 minutes of continuous testing
+- Practice sitting through 155 minutes of testing across four sections

 - Build speed and accuracy under pressure